UoM-Data-Science-Platforms/gm-sde/projects/047 - Lai/README.md

 _Link_: [https://github.com/rw251/.../query-ccg-lookup.sql](https://github.com/rw251/gm-idcr/tree/master/shared/Reusable%20queries%20for%20data%20extraction/query-ccg-lookup.sql)

 ---
-### Year of birth
+### Year and quarter month of birth
 To get the year of birth for each patient.

 _Assumptions_

 - Patient data is obtained from multiple sources.
-Where patients have multiple YOBs we determine the YOB as follows:
+Where patients have multiple YearAndQuarterMonthOfBirths we determine the YearAndQuarterMonthOfBirth as follows:
-- If the patients has a YOB in their primary care data feed we use that as most likely to be up to date
+- If the patients has a YearAndQuarterMonthOfBirth in their primary care data feed we use that as most likely to be up to date
-- If every YOB for a patient is the same, then we use that
+- If every YearAndQuarterMonthOfBirth for a patient is the same, then we use that
-- If there is a single most recently updated YOB in the database then we use that
+- If there is a single most recently updated YearAndQuarterMonthOfBirth in the database then we use that
-- Otherwise we take the highest YOB for the patient that is not in the future
+- Otherwise we take the highest YearAndQuarterMonthOfBirth for the patient that is not in the future

 _Input_
 ```